Everything you need to know about a DDoS attack

 Follow-up attacks do not always come from the same source as the fake traffic that created the DDoS attack: an intelligent hacker knows how to cover his tracks and uses multiple IP addresses to attack the website while hiding his real location.

-Server problems.
-If a website, server or network is the victim of regular attacks, they can lead to problems with the company's hosting provider.
+Server problems: If a website, server or network is the victim of regular attacks, they can lead to problems with the company’s hosting provider.

 A good hosting provider will offer tools to secure a site against DDoS attacks, but if a company or organisation does not have this and also shares hosting, the attacks can affect other sites on the same server.
+Therefore, implementing comprehensive DDoS attack protection, including managed protection services, Web Access Firewalls, and monitoring tools, is crucial to safeguard networks against Distributed Denial of Service attacks.

-Financial losses.
-For some businesses, such as web shops, the financial impact of customers being unable to access the company's website can be significant.
+Financial losses: For some businesses, such as web shops, the financial impact of customers being unable to access the company’s website can be significant.
 In addition, companies sometimes have to spend money to repair their website, server or network.

 DDoS attack types

-There are several types of DDoS attacks, and in recent years a DDoS technique called "DNS Amplification" has proved particularly popular with IT criminals.
-Here, a cybercriminal exploits compromised devices to send fakequeries to a number of DNS servers, which return the query to the victim's IP address.
-The data packets returned are generally many times larger than the queries, and the attack is therefore "amplified" via the DNS servers.
-The victim's system is overloaded and shuts down.
+There are several types of DDoS attacks, and in recent years a DDoS technique called “DNS Amplification” has proved particularly popular with IT criminals.
+Here, a cybercriminal exploits compromised devices to send fake queries to a number of DNS servers, which return the query to the victim’s IP address.
+The data packets returned are generally many times larger than the queries, and the attack is therefore “amplified” via the DNS servers.
+The victim’s system is overloaded and shuts down.

 Typical DDoS attacks are:

-- Volume attacks.
-Overload the capacity (bandwidth) of the Internet connection.
+Volume attacks: Overload the capacity (bandwidth) of the Internet connection.

-- Protocol attack.
-Overloads the capacity of a firewall, router or other network component.
+Protocol attack: Overloads the capacity of a firewall, router or other network component.

 What is the purpose of DDoS attacks?